-5.3 If the Seller is unable to deliver the Goods for reasons beyond its control, then the Seller shall be entitled to place the Goods in storage until such times as delivery may be effected and the Buyer shall be liable for any expense associated with such storage.
+6.3 If the Seller is unable to deliver the Goods for reasons beyond its control, then the Seller shall be entitled to place the Goods in storage until such times as delivery may be affected and the Buyer shall be liable for any expense associated with such storage.

-5.6 If the account is operated on a Proforma basis, the Seller will advise the Buyer the previous day of the amount of the cheque to be collected.
-If this cheque is not ready when the Seller attempts delivery of the Goods, then the Seller is entitled to return the Goods back to the premises of the Seller, and the Buyer will shall be liable for any expense associated with such return and subsequent storage.
+6.6 If the account is operated on a Proforma basis, the Seller will advise the Buyer the previous day of the amount of the cheque to be collected.
+If this cheque is not ready when the Seller attempts delivery of the Goods, then the Seller is entitled to return the goods back to the premises of the Seller, and the Buyer will be liable for any expense associated with such return and subsequent storage.

 Where the Goods have been finished by the Seller in a defective manner, the Seller shall re-finish the Goods free of charge, and credit the initial Invoice, subject to the following conditions: